Jim Malloy

-James Malloy (May 23, 1932 – May 18, 1972), was an American racecar driver.
+James H. Malloy Jr. (May 23, 1932 – May 18, 1972) was an American racecar driver.

 Born in Columbus, Nebraska, Malloy's family moved to Englewood, Colorado, where he attended grade school and high school.
 Malloy lettered in football and baseball in high school.
 He attended Colorado State University for two years.

 Early Racing Years

-In 1955 Malloy started driving Semi-Modifieds at Lakeside Speedway in Denver, Colorado.
+In 1955, Malloy started driving Semi-Modifieds at Lakeside Speedway in Denver, Colorado.
 He continued racing at Lakeside through 1962.
 This is where he branched out and ran with the fledgling Canadian American Modified Racing Association (CAMRA), an organization that raced mainly in the Northwest United States and in British Columbia.
 The CAMRA series became a series where a driver could develop their skills and move up to Indy Car racing and running the Indianapolis 500.
 Billy Foster, Art Pollard, Dick Simon and later Indy 500 winner Tom Sneva, his brother Jerry Sneva, Eldon Rasmussen and Cliff Hucul raced in the Indy 500 after graduating from the CAMRA series.
 Malloy was no exception.
-He drove a modified built and prepared by his brother Jerry Malloy and in 1964 & 1965 he won the CAMRA championship.
+He drove a modified built and prepared by his brother Jerry Malloy and in 1964 and 1965, he won the CAMRA championship.